Due diligence explained: business checklist

-A practical guide to due diligence for businesses: what it covers, legal requirements in the UK, and a complete checklist across legal, financial, compliance, and ESG domains.
+A practical guide to due diligence for businesses: what it covers, legal requirements in Canada, and a complete checklist across legal, financial

 Summarize this article with

 Due diligence is the structured process of investigating a counterparty, acquisition target, or business partner before committing to a transaction or relationship.
-In the UK, due diligence obligations arise from multiple sources: the Money Laundering, Terrorist Financing and Transfer of Funds Regulations 2017 (MLR 2017), the Bribery Act 2010, the Modern Slavery Act 2015, and UK GDPR (Data Protection Act 2018).
+In Canada, due diligence obligations arise from multiple sources: the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (PCMLTFA), the Corruption of Foreign Public Officials Act (CFPOA), the Canada Business Corporations Act (CBCA), and PIPEDA.

 This article is for compliance officers, finance directors, and legal teams who need to structure their due diligence process.
 It is informational only and does not constitute legal, financial, or regulatory advice.